Armenians in the Ottoman Empire: Ottoman Armenia: 1829–1878

-Armenians during the 19th century

-Aside from the learned professions taught at the schools that had opened throughout the Ottoman Empire, the chief occupations were trade and commerce, industry, and agriculture.
-The peasants were agriculturists.
+Aside from the learned professions taught at the schools that had opened throughout the Ottoman Empire, the chief occupations of Armenian Ottomans were trade and commerce, industry, and agriculture.
 In the empire, Armenians were raised to higher occupations, like Calouste Sarkis Gulbenkian was a businessman and philanthropist.
 He played a major role in making the petroleum reserves of the Middle East available to Western development.
 The Armenian Press and literature during this period established institutions that were critical; this attitude has been invaluable in reforming abuses and introducing improvements in Armenian communities.
 Thus their critical instinct was positive, rather than negative.
-Armenians organized themselves for different objects; witness their numerous societies, clubs, political parties, and other associations.
+Armenians organized themselves into civil society organizations, including clubs and political parties.
 Hovsep Pushman was a painter who became very famous in the Empire.
-During this period Armenians would establish a church, a school, a library, and a newspaper.
+During this period Armenians would establish churches, schools, libraries, and newspapers.
 Sargis Mubayeajian was a prolific and multifarious writer educated in Constantinople.
 Many of his works are still scattered in Armenian periodicals.

 Many Armenians, who after having emigrated to foreign countries and becoming prosperous there, returned to their native land.
-Alex Manoogian who became a philanthropist and active member of the Armenian General Benevolent Union was from Ottoman lands (modern Izmir), Arthur Edmund Carewe, born Trebizond, become an actor in the silent film era.
+Alex Manoogian, who became a philanthropist and active member of the Armenian General Benevolent Union was from Smyrna (İzmir), and Arthur Edmund Carewe, born Trebizond, become an actor in the silent film era.

-Armenians occupied important posts within the Ottoman Empire, Artin Dadyan Pasha served as Minister of foreign affairs of the Ottoman Empire from 1876 to 1901 and is an example that Armenian citizens served the Ottoman Empire.